jamiemoorearthur/jamiemoorearthur/README.md

-## Hi there 👋
+## 👋 Hey there

-I'm Jamie, a Incoming Masters Student at QMUL starting my masters in  Biomedical Engineering with a Minor in Digital Healthcare & AI this Fall (2026)
+I'm **Jamie**, an incoming Master’s student at **Queen Mary University of London (QMUL)**, studying
+🎓 Biomedical Engineering with a focus on **AI & Digital Healthcare** (2026).

-Last Year, I worked as a Data Engineer Intern at WEVOLV, developing data workflows and anlytical solutions for a High-tech SASS enviornments.
+I recently worked as a **Data Engineer Intern at WEVOLV**, where I built data workflows and analytical solutions in a SaaS environment using **Python and applied mathematics**.

-I worked confidently with Python and Applied Mathematics, and I'm passionate about Bridging biomechanics with scalable data engineering.
-In my Spare time, I also act as an Alumni Ambassador for Chi Chi's Young Minds, championing youth development and stepping into leadership roles that push me to grow beyond the technical.
+I’m particularly interested in the intersection of **biomechanics, AI, and data engineering**, with a focus on building scalable systems for healthcare innovation.

+Outside of tech, I’m an **Alumni Ambassador & Future Leader Award Winner for Social Mobility and Chi Chi's Young Minds

+---
 ## 🛠️ Tech Stack

 ### Languages & Tools